Share This Story

 4. Diversify Funding Sources & Partnerships

 Relying on a single grant to fund a project is risky—if the source falls through, the entire initiative can stall.
-However, grants can be combined with alternative mechanisms (like impact investments, revolving loan funds and municipal bonds) to cultivate a versatile financial framework.
+However, communities can combine grants with alternative mechanisms (like impact investments, revolving loan funds and municipal bonds) to cultivate a versatile financial framework.
 Moreover, joining forces with local businesses or organizations for public-private partnerships (P3s) opens doors to private capital.

 When Dairy Farmers of America (DFA) planned a cheese production facility in Western New York, a lack of public water infrastructure threatened the project.
-To resolve this, the Town of York cost-shared with DFA and the neighboring Covington to develop a water storage solution that delivered lasting benefits for everyone.
+To resolve this, we helped the Town of York procure a cost-sharing plan with DFA and the neighboring Covington to fund a water storage solution that delivered lasting benefits for everyone.

 5. Emphasize Grant Readiness & Long-Term Viability